Kiama Light: History

-Tenders for the construction of the tower were called in 1886, ten years after Robertson Basin, a man-made basic, was opened in Kiama Harbour.
+Tenders for the construction of the tower were called in 1886, ten years after Robertson Basin, a man-made basin, was opened in Kiama Harbour.
 The tower was commissioned on 1 January 1887.
 It was designed by Edward Orpen Moriarty MA MInstCE.

 The light was established in 1887.
 The original apparatus was an oil burner with a catadioptric fixed lens and light intensity of 600 cd.
 The characteristic was fixed green and it was visible for 9 nmi.
 Two houses were constructed, a principal lighthouse keeper's house close to the tower, and a one-story assistant keeper's house a bit further.

 In 1908 the power source was upgraded to coal gas with an intensity of 1,500 cd and a range of 15 nmi.

 A report from 1913 says that the light is unwatched and the keeper's house is empty, though officially the station was only demanned in 1920.
 According to records, in 1920 the light was further upgraded to acetylene gas carbide lamp, the characteristic was changed to a group flashing and the light was automated.

 The principal keeper's house was destroyed by vandals soon after this, though the other cottage remained as it was the residence of the harbour pilots.

 in the 1920s.
 The assistant keeper's house was used for many years as the pilot's cottage and now serves as a museum and a tourist information centre.

 In 1969 the light was electrified and connected to mains electricity, with a 120 V battery bank as backup.
 The current light source is a 120 V, 1000 W, quartz halogen lamp.